HDFGroup/h5serv/docs/DatasetOps/index.rst

 Reading data from a dataset
 ---------------------------
-To read either the entire dataset or a hyperslab selection, use the :doc:`GET_Value` operation.
+To read either the entire dataset, hyperslab selection, or 'where' query, use the :doc:`GET_Value` operation.
 To read a point selection, use the :doc:`POST_Value` operation  (POST is used in this case rather than GET since the point selection values may be to large to include in the URI.)